File Your Claim Before The Deadline Of North Carolina’s Statute Of Limitations

 North Carolina laws impose a strict deadline for filing your medical malpractice claim.
 If you miss the deadline – called a statute of limitations – you forfeit your right to recover damages from the medical professionals and facilities responsible for your injuries.
-For this reason, it is vital that you speak with Hensley Cloninger, P.C. as soon as possible.
+For this reason, it is vital that you speak with Hensley Cloninger, P.C., as soon as possible.
 Our lawyers evaluate your claim and advise you on your options and potential outcomes.
-Schedule a free initial consultation to learn how we can put our 29 years of experience to work for you.
+Schedule a free initial consultation to learn how we can put our more than 30 years of experience to work for you.

-The NC legislature passed a statute in 2011 that caps noneconomic damages at $500,000, an amount that is adjusted annually to account for inflation.
+The North Carolina legislature passed a statute in 2011 that caps noneconomic damages at $500,000, an amount that is adjusted annually to account for inflation.
 This means that you are limited to the cap for recovery of such damages as pain, suffering and diminished enjoyment of life.

 The legislation does not restrict the amount of economic damages you can recover – for example, medical bills, future treatments, lost wages, emotional distress, disability and disfigurement arising from the medical malpractice.
 For claims of more than $150,000, the law requires you to engage in two separate trials, focused on the liability issue first and then the damages award second.

 To initiate your lawsuit, our lawyers retain an expert witness who, after reviewing your claim, swears under oath that your medical treatment fell below the accepted standard of care.
 The expert witness testifies at trial and fulfills the evidentiary requirements imposed by state laws.